Many myths and lies surround conventional nutrition.

 Another key nutrition lie is that fruit juice is good for you.

 It’s also one that many people believe.

-In fact, many families view fruit juice as an essential for getting their vitamin C dose.
+In fact, many families view fruit juice as an essential for getting their daily vitamin C dose.

 What Is the Truth About Fruit Juice?